wacncontent/CustomizeTool/removeCommentOutput/articles/search/search-howto-dotnet-sdk.md

 <properties
-   pageTitle="How to use Azure Search from a .NET Application | Microsoft Azure" description="How to use Azure Search from a .NET Application" services="search" documentationCenter=""
+   pageTitle="How to use Azure Search from a .NET Application | Windows Azure | Hosted cloud search service" description="How to use Azure Search from a .NET Application" services="search" documentationCenter=""